kebasyaty/green-barrel/mango-orm/README.md

             ..Default::default() // or initialize the `hash` field - { hash: Some(String::new()) }
         };

-        // Get form with default data.
+        // Get data for form fields.
         // println!("Widget map:\n{:?}", models::UserProfile::to_wig()?);
         // println!("Json-line:\n{}", models::UserProfile::to_json()?);
         // println!("Html code:\n{}", models::UserProfile::to_html()?);